Dual-Axis Radiographic Hydrodynamic Test Facility

 The Dual-Axis Radiographic Hydrodynamic Test Facility (DARHT) is a facility at Los Alamos National Laboratory which is part of the Department of Energy's stockpile stewardship program.
 It uses two large X-ray machines to record three-dimensional interior images of materials.
 In most experiments, materials undergo hydrodynamic shock to simulate the implosion process in nuclear bombs and/or the effects of severe hydrodynamic stress.
 The tests are described as "full-scale mockups of the events that trigger the nuclear detonation".
 The powerful pulsed X-ray beams allow for an ultra-fast motion picture to be constructed showing the details of the process being studied in three dimensions.
-The tests are often compared with computer simulations to help improve the accuracy of the computer code.
-Such testing falls under the category of sub-critical testing.
+The tests are compared with computer simulations to help improve the accuracy of the computer codes.